rigwild/shortcut-hero/README.md

 The actions will run in the order that they are defined.
 The result of each action is provided to the next action as an input.

+If an action requires any parameter, the tag `{{input}}` will be replaced everywhere by the provided input.

-The first action will receive an empty string as an input.
+The first action in the list will receive an empty string as an input.
 You may want to start your list of actions with an action that read some input for the next actions.

 ### Debug